-At present, the Remuneration Committee comprises one executive Director, namely Mr. PAN Haihong, and two independent non-executive Directors namely Mr. WONG Ka Wai and Mr. JIN Hongqing.
-Mr. JIN Hongqing is the chairman of the Remuneration Committee.
+At present, the Remuneration Committee comprises one executive Director, namely Mr. PAN Haihong, and two independent non-executive Directors namely Mr. WONG Ka Wai and Ms. HE Liyun upon the resignation of Mr. JIN Hongqing on 30 December 2024.
+Ms. HE Liyun is the chairlady of the Remuneration Committee.

-Pursuant to the meeting of the Remuneration Committee held on 24 March 2023, the Remuneration Committee has reviewed and determined, with delegated responsibility, the remuneration and compensation packages (including incentive plans) of the Directors, Supervisors and senior management, by reference to, among other things, market level of remuneration and compensation paid by comparable companies, and the respective responsibilities of the Directors, Supervisors and senior management and the performance of the Company.
-During the year ended 31 December 2023, the Remuneration Committee held 1 meeting.
+During the year ended 31 December 2024, the Remuneration Committee held 3 meetings.
+The Remuneration Committee has reviewed and determined, with delegated responsibility, the remuneration and compensation packages (including incentive plans) of the Directors, Supervisors and senior management, by reference to, among other things, market level of remuneration and compensation paid by comparable companies, and the respective responsibilities of the Directors, Supervisors and senior management and the performance of the Company.